force-h2020/force-metadata/docs/owl_spec.rst

     - If a property is a ``xsd:string`` or ``stringArray``, restriction on the length MUST be specified as (for a max length of 200)
       ``xsd:string[maxLength "200"^^xsd:positiveInteger]`` in the range->datarange expression dialog.
       (NOTE: due to a bug in Protege, the ``^^xsd:positiveInteger`` is mandatory and important.
+    - a ``unit`` MUST be present, indicating the unit of the data in a conventional and standardized way.
+The specification of the unit representation is beyond the objective of this document.
+    - a ``rdfs:comment`` SHOULD be present, indicating the meaning of the data type.

 2. If range is an array (``intArray``, ``stringArray``, ``doubleArray``) the annotation ``shape`` MUST be present, indicating the expected shape of the datatype.